google/fhir-py/README.md

 Google's tools for working with FHIR data in Python.
 This includes:

 * Support for converting FHIR data to and from an efficient Protocol Buffer-based format.
 * Support for creating and analyzing views over large FHIR datasets.
-See the [Google FHIR Views](google-fhir-views/README.md) documentation for details.
+See the [Google FHIR Views](google-fhir-views/README.md) documentation and [notebook examples](examples) for details.

 This is not an officially supported Google product.